are you a plant-based dieter or intuitive eater?

 • Eat sea vegetables 2-3 times per week (try my vegan bone broth)

-• Consider taking a modest (75-150mcg) supplement 3-4 times per week
+• Consider taking a modest (75-150mcg) supplement 3-4 times per week (talk to your healthcare provider first!)

 • If you are pregnant or breastfeeding, make sure that your prenatal or postnatal multivitamin contains at least 150mcg of iodine